HubSpot vs lemlist: Features and Pricing Comparison

 The sequence builder coordinates steps across email, LinkedIn, WhatsApp, and phone (profile visits, connection requests, messages, voice notes) from a single workflow.
 Unlike tools that flag LinkedIn as a manual to-do, Lemlist executes LinkedIn actions natively through its Chrome extension.

 The personalization goes beyond merge tags.
 AI Variables clean and enrich lead data in the campaign table, then generate personalized openers from LinkedIn profiles and company websites.
 Users can choose between OpenAI, Claude, Perplexity, or Google per column and chain multiple AI columns into compound pipelines.
+The Campaign Generator builds a full multichannel sequence from a brief in under three minutes.

 Beyond text, Lemlist supports dynamic personalized images, personalized landing pages, and AI-cloned voice notes for LinkedIn.